emanuelefaja/guide2life/health/losing-weight.md

 While eating breakfast can be part of a healthy lifestyle, it is not a requirement for weight loss.
 Studies have shown that skipping breakfast does not necessarily lead to weight gain or hinder weight loss efforts (Dhurandhar et al., 2014).

 ### You Can't Lose Weight Without Exercise
+> "Diet is Batman and exercise is Robin.
+Diet does 95 percent of the work and deserves all the attention; so, logically, it would be sensible to focus on diet.
+Exercise is still healthy and important—just not equally important.
+It has many benefits, but weight loss is not among them." **Jason Fung.**
 While exercise is important for overall health and can support weight loss efforts, it is not strictly necessary for weight loss.
 Creating a calorie deficit through dietary changes alone can lead to weight loss (Swift et al., 2014).